-Enhanced Care Management
+Enhanced Care Management (ECM)

-CCHP covers Enhanced Care Management (ECM) services for members with highly complex needs.
-ECM is a benefit that provides extra services to help you get the care you need to stay healthy.
-It coordinates the care you get from different doctors.
-ECM helps coordinate primary care, acute care, behavioral health, developmental, oral health, community-based long-term services and supports (LTSS), and referrals to available community resources.
+CCHP covers ECM services for members with highly complex needs.
+ECM has extra services to help you get the care you need to stay healthy.
+It coordinates your care from different doctors and other health care providers.
+ECM helps coordinate primary and preventive care, acute care, behavioral health, developmental, oral health, community-based long-term services and supports (LTSS), and referrals to community resources.

 If you qualify, you may be contacted about ECM services.
-You can also call CCHP to find out if and when you can receive ECM.
-Or talk to your health care provider who can find out if you qualify for ECM and when and how you can receive it.
+You can also call CCHP to find out if and when you can get ECM.
+Or talk to your health care provider.
+They can find out if you qualify for ECM or refer you for care management services.